 Italian Lasagna recipe: how many times have you seen this recipe in a restaurant?
 And how many times have you really eaten a genuine and traditional Italian lasagna?
-It’s really hard to find an authentic Italian lasagna outside Italy: most of the times, people think a lasagna is just the set of as many ingredients as possible without any attention to details but the reality is completely different.
+It’s really hard to find an authentic Italian lasagna outside Italy: most of the times, people think lasagna is just the set of as many ingredients as possible without any attention to details but the reality is completely different.
 Lasagna is an art that is handed down and should be respected as such.

-Here my recipe for a very Italian lasagna like we Italians use to make it: the most important thing is the “ragù”, the sauce: it has to be made in the proper way, no matter how long it takes to be cooked because nothing can beat a ragù, a proper ragù, if it’s done in the very Italian way.
+Here is my recipe for a very Italian lasagna like we Italians use to make it: the most important thing is the “ragù”, the sauce: it has to be made in the proper way, no matter how long it takes to be cooked because nothing can beat a ragù, a proper ragù if it’s done in the very Italian way.
 You have to use good ingredients, good meat and good pasta, possibly freshly made but also packaged.

 This is the recipe for a perfect Italian lasagna bolognese, which is not something you can buy in a store!